-- Documents containing PHI or other sensitive information must be shredded when no longer needed.
-Shred immediately or place in securely locked boxes or rooms to await shredding. - Media, such as CDs, disks, or thumb drives, containing PHI/sensitive information must be cleaned or sanitized before reallocating or destroying. - NOTE: "Sanitize" means to eliminate confidential or sensitive information from computer/electronic media by either overwriting the data or magnetically erasing data from the media. - NOTE: Deleting a file does not actually remove the data from the media.
+- Documents containing PHI or other sensitive information must be properly shredded in a cross-cut shredded or placed in an approved shredding bin container when no longer needed. - Shred immediately or place in securely locked boxes or rooms to await shredding. - Media, such as CDs, disks, or thumb drives, containing PHI/sensitive information must be cleaned or sanitized before reallocating or destroying. - NOTE: "Sanitize" means to eliminate confidential or sensitive information from computer/electronic media by either overwriting the data or magnetically erasing data from the media. - NOTE: Deleting a file does not actually remove the data from the media.